bgstieber/APRA-PD-DAS-2019/apra_presentation_outline.md

 __Learning Objective #1__:  Attendees will learn the principles for implementing and interpreting some popular unsupervised learning techniques.

+How: discuss three popular algorithms, data considerations, possible interpretations, and one real-world example

 __Learning Objective #2__:  Attendees will learn about the increasing influence of large donors on philanthropy, enforcing the importance of exploring data for this group.

+How: Requires comparing pareto numbers over time (look at campaign contributions and WFAA donors?)

 __Important Dates__: